 Telephone: +62 811 7776 800

-There are so many more undiscovered spots in Batam unsaturated by tourism to bask in its nature and culture.
+There are so many more undiscovered spots and things to do in Batam unsaturated by tourism to bask in its nature and culture.

 My heart was full from the expanse of space and skies that were inseparable from the sights of sea, sand, and fishing boats.
 The food and flavours were refreshing to my palate, adding to my collection of tastes.